Bluedot-Innovation/documentation/docs/Point SDK/iOS/Push Notifications.md

 * Point SDK is setup & initialized.
 * Push Notifications feature is enabled in the Xcode's app target.
 * A valid `aps-environment` entitlement is included in the app's Provision Profile.
+* At least one Push Notifications campaign is configured in Canvas.

 Overview
 --------